cosmob3/cpnt262-rest-api/README.md

 Couldn't figure out how to reload the page with a button so I wrapped my HTML in a `<form>`

-That at least got the page to refresh.
+At least that got the page to refresh.
 Now to re-configer some CSS and add a `event.preventDefault();`

+Have been trying for hours to not get the page to reload and just get the content to refresh but have been unsuccessful
+- X CSS has been re-configered

+Will move into Error Handling for now...